apache/flink-kubernetes-operator/docs/content/docs/development/guide.md

 helm install flink-kubernetes-operator helm/flink-kubernetes-operator --set image.repository=<repo>/flink-kubernetes-operator --set image.tag=latest
 ```
 ### Running the operator locally
 You can run or debug the `FlinkOperator` from your preferred IDE.
 The operator itself is accessing the deployed Flink clusters through the REST interface.
-When running locally the `rest.port` and `rest.address` Flink configuration parameters must be modified to a locally accessible value.
+When running locally the `rest.port`, `rest.address` and `kubernetes.rest-service.exposed.type` Flink configuration parameters must be modified.

 When using `minikube tunnel` the rest service is exposed on `localhost:8081`
 ```bash